 Just what is a Disneyland Dad?
 Generally, he's a father who buys his kids whatever they want, taking them out to eat and to all the fun places in town, rarely enforces regular routines, and gives in to their every whim.
 From a child's point of view, it's like visiting Disneyland.
 So what's a mother to do, especially if she's struggling to get by?
-For some perspective on the situation, read the following questions and advice from the life coach in response to our readers questions.
+For some perspective on the situation, read the following tips from the life coach in response to our readers questions.

 Stephanie's Question: My husband filed for divorce on me several weeks ago.
 The kids and I have moved out because he said he was selling the house.
 But now I'm paying for everything; rent, daycare, insurance, and half the mortgage on very little income.
 I can't afford all the extras anymore.
 However my husband seems to be doing well and buys the kids anything and everything.
-Although I'm happy for the kids how do I get past being so mad?
-And do I make the kids understand that I just can't afford to do the things dad does?
+Although I'm happy for the kids, how do I get past being so mad?
+And how do I make the kids understand that I just can't afford to do the things dad does?

 Gloria answers: Hi Stephanie ~

 I'm so glad you asked this question because I remember so well going through this very same thing, and I'm sure many others have faced it, too!
 For the first time in a long time or maybe ever, the Mom is now the main provider and has to pay for so many things alone (here are some tips to help you start recovering financially from divorce).
 Just surviving from day to day is a feat, let alone all the extras that come with kids.
 And having to say no to the kids when inside we know they are hurting, too, (not to mention Dad giving them anything and everything!) is really a challenge.